Updated on December 13, 2024

 • Citrus fruits

-Even as you begin to reintroduce some of these foods, practice caution.
-You can also try to cut your food into smaller pieces.
+Even as you begin to reintroduce some of these foods, exercise caution.
+You can also try cutting your food into smaller pieces.
 If you experience any pain or discomfort, stop eating the food immediately.

 What Can’t You Eat with Braces?

-You should avoid hard and sticky foods altogether during your time wearing braces.
+You should avoid hard and sticky foods altogether while wearing braces.
 They can become stuck around the wires and damage them.
-A tough piece of food may even cause a bracket to break off.2
+A tough piece of food may even cause a bracket to break off.

 Foods to avoid while you have braces include: